782618297/io_scene_scs/Materials.md

   [[images/SCS_Material_Specials_-_Shader_Preset.png]]

   The “SCS Materials” palette features the list of Shader Presets, where you can choose from materials with its own predefined values and change some of them to your liking.
-Shader Presets can be found as a collapsible list loaded from the Shader Presets Library file (see the chapter “Path Settings” in [[Global Settings]]).
+Moreover each shader preset now also features flavors, which are common extensions to many shaders.
+Flavors are changing behaviour of shader it's full effect name and in some cases adding or removing some material attributes or textures.
+Some flavors may not change mesh visually as they are used for different purposes.
+For example "shadow" flavor will tell shader to use this material also as shadow caster and thus there is nothing that should visually change on the mesh.

 ### Imported Shader